travis-ci/docs-travis-ci-com/user/languages/minimal-and-generic.md

 ## What This Guide Covers

-Travis CI supports many popular programming languages but can never hope to support them all.
+Travis CI supports many popular programming languages, but it can never hope to support them all.
 This guide covers how to use minimal and generic images.

-`language: minimal` and `language: generic` are images available in the currently used Ubuntu distributions, that are not tailored to any particular programming language.
-As their names suggest, `language: minimal` is optimized to be faster and use less disk space, and `language: generic` has more languages and services available.
+`language: minimal` and `language: generic` are images available in the currently used Ubuntu distributions that are not tailored to any particular programming language.
+As their names suggest, `language: minimal` is optimized for speed and disk space, while `language: generic` offers more languages and services.

-> Note that `language: minimal` is not the same as omitting the `language` key, if you do that the default language is set to Ruby.
+> Note that `language: minimal` is not the same as omitting the `language` key; if you do that, the default language is set to Ruby.

 <aside markdown="block" class="ataglance">